Moamen Elmassry is focusing on the pathogen Pseudomonas aeruginosa, which can lead to sepsis if it gets into a patient’s blood.

 What if you could know, ahead of time, why certain patients are more likely to get sepsis?
 That was the basis of new research being conducted by Moamen Elmassry, a graduate teaching assistant and doctoral candidate in microbiology in the Texas Tech Department of Biological Sciences, in collaboration with the Texas Tech University Health Sciences Center (TTUHSC).

-Elmassry's research, which has been accepted for publication in the peer-reviewed journal mSystems, is looking not at sepsis itself, but at the harmful bacteria – called pathogens – that cause the body's exaggerated response.
+Elmassry's research, recently published in the peer-reviewed journal mSystems, is looking not at sepsis itself, but at the harmful bacteria – called pathogens – that cause the body's exaggerated response.
 One in particular, Pseudomonas aeruginosa, stood out to him.

 "Trauma patients are highly susceptible to blood infections because they have all these injuries and open wounds," Elmassry explained.
 "We want to identify a new approach or new kind of therapeutic treatment for this pathogen.
 The best way to do this is actually to see how this pathogen changes its behavior in the blood of trauma patients, and try to see if there are any potential weaknesses we can target.
 If we can find these kind of changes in the pathogen, we can find new ways to fight it."